Secondary Homeschooling Courses

 Key Stage 3 (KS3), UK Years 7-9, children aged 11-13

 - English National Curriculum core subjects are: English, Maths and Science.
 Other subjects taken at this stage would normally include Geography, History, Religious Studies and a modern foreign language;

 - Children may enrol at Wolsey Hall for any number or combination of subjects;

-- Subjects offered by Wolsey Hall are: English, French, History, Geography, German, History, Maths and Science;
+- Subjects offered by Wolsey Hall are: English, French, History, Geography, German, Maths, Science and Spanish;

 - To determine subject options, families should consider which subjects they might want their children to study at IGCSE level;